JetBrains/Qodana/topics/dotnet.md

             <tabs group="software">
                 <tab title="GitHub Actions" group-key="github">
                         <p>To inspect the <code>main</code> branch, release branches and the pull requests coming
-                        to your repository in native mode, save this workflow configuration to the <code>.github/workflows/code_quality.yml</code> file:</p>
+                        to your repository in native mode, on the <ui-path>Actions</ui-path> tab of the GitHub UI set up a new workflow and save the following workflow configuration to the <code>.github/workflows/code_quality.yml</code> file:</p>
                             <code-block lang="yaml">
                                 name: Qodana
                                 on: